Your shopping cart is empty!

 Think about what went wrong.
 Why did you fall back into your old habits?
 For someone trying to lose weight, eating out at a restaurant is a real challenge, for example.
 For someone trying to quit smoking, socialising with people who love to smoke is difficult.

 While you don’t need to abandon these things altogether, you could find ways to make them easier.
 Perhaps you won’t go out for a meal for the next few weeks, until you are more settled into your new healthy eating routine and better able to make healthier choices from the menu.
 Maybe you will stay inside the pub when others go out for a smoke.
-What other ways can you think of that will help you with your resolutions?
+What other ways can you think of that will help you with your goal?

 AUTHOR: LEANNA DOOLIN